deepset-ai/haystack/docs/_src/api/api/document_store.md

                                 - Guideline for choosing an index https://github.com/facebookresearch/faiss/wiki/Guidelines-to-choose-an-index
                                 - FAISS Index factory https://github.com/facebookresearch/faiss/wiki/The-index-factory
                                 Benchmarks: XXX
+- `faiss_index`: Pass an existing FAISS Index, i.e. an empty one that you configured manually or one with docs that you used in Haystack before and want to load again.
+- `return_embedding`: To return document embedding
+- `index`: Name of index in document store to use.
-                    or one with docs that you used in Haystack before and want to load again. more performant with DPR embeddings. 'cosine' is recommended if you are using a Sentence BERT model.
+- `similarity`: The similarity function used to compare document vectors. 'dot_product' is the default sine it is more performant with DPR embeddings. 'cosine' is recommended if you are using a Sentence BERT model.
+- `embedding_field`: Name of field containing an embedding vector.
+- `progress_bar`: Whether to show a tqdm progress bar or not.
                      Can be helpful to disable in production deployments to keep the logs clean.
+- `duplicate_documents`: Handle duplicates document based on parameter options.
                             Parameter options : ( 'skip','overwrite','fail')
                             skip: Ignore the duplicates documents
                             overwrite: Update any existing documents with the same ID when adding documents.
                             fail: an error is raised if the document ID of the document being added already exists.
-- `sql_url`: SQL connection URL for database.
-It defaults to local file based SQLite DB.
-For large scale
-- `vector_dim`: the embedding vector size.
-- `faiss_index_factory_str`: Create a new FAISS index of the specified type.
-- `faiss_index`: Pass an existing FAISS Index, i.e. an empty one that you configured manually
-- `return_embedding`: To return document embedding
-- `index`: Name of index in document store to use.
-- `similarity`: The similarity function used to compare document vectors. 'dot_product' is the default sine it is
-- `embedding_field`: Name of field containing an embedding vector.
-- `progress_bar`: Whether to show a tqdm progress bar or not.
-- `duplicate_documents`: Handle duplicates document based on parameter options.

 <a name="faiss.FAISSDocumentStore.write_documents"></a>
 #### write\_documents